Five years, 15 years, 25 years, or more. It doesn't matter how long ago.

 Connect With Events

-For students of The Radiance Technique® (TRT®), we are able to connect with the events of that time and hold them in our heart even today, no matter how many years have passed.
+For students of The Radiance Technique® (TRT®), we are able to connect with the events of that time and hold them in our heart today, no matter how many years have passed.

 Students of The Second Degree of TRT® can also direct radiant energy to a certain event or to people who touch your heart.
 It might include our first responders and service dogs who worked tirelessly in rescue operations.
 Whatever connects with you personally.